swang81/swang81.github.io/gameengines.md

 ![](images/ge/pbrgun1.jpg)
 ![](images/ge/pbrgun2.jpg)

 <br>Here I use the DCC (digtal content creation) tools to model and render a wasteland style gun based on very popular PBR workflow.
+You can get it from here [[**download**](https://github.com/swang81/MyModels/)].
+It contains FBX and all Textures for Unity.

 1. **Modeling:** Use 3D Max to build the low model and use Zbrush to setup high model(with details).
 Make sure they are aligned.
 2. **UV Editing:** Use  3D Max UV tool or RizomUV to unfold low FBX UV.